AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

     >[!NOTE]
     >
     > The selected root map takes the highest precedence to resolve key references.
-For more details, see [Resolve key references](map-editor-other-features.md#id176GD01H05Z).
+For more details, view [Resolve key references](map-editor-other-features.md#id176GD01H05Z).

 1. As you can assign different reviewers to different topics, **Allow Assignees to Review Any Topic** option controls whether reviewers can review all topics in a review task or only those topics that they are assigned to review.